coder2003lucky/coder2003lucky.github.io/index.md

 I would know—-during the pandemic, I tried to grow potatoes.
 3 times I tried, 3 times I pulled them up prematurely.

-This problem inspired my 2022 science fair project (I got 2nd in Senior Plant Biology at CSEF!), and culminated intoReadyTuber AI.
+This problem inspired my 2022 science fair project (I got 2nd in Senior Plant Biology at CSEF!), and culminated into ReadyTuber AI.
 Just take a simple picture of a plant, and the app will tell you whether the plant is ready or not!

 Internally, the app has two main components: a custom YOLOv8 that identifies the plant, and a model built in TensorFlow that classifies the plant as "ready" or "not ready."